 Many communities have launched efforts to become more accessible for the disabled, but others still have a long way to go.
-By 2030, there will be more than 70 million seniors living in the U.S., many of whom currently (or will in the future) have mobility issues.
-That’s why we’ve put together this list of the top 10 most accessible cities.
+In 2017, we added a custom search filter on Redfin.com that allows you to find accessible homes for sale in your area.
+Using the accessible search filter and additional city data, we put together this list of the top 10 most accessible cities.

 1. Metro D.C.
 (Alexandria, the District of Columbia, and Arlington)

 Percentage of People Living with a Disability: 6.7%